Diagnosability of labeled $\mathfrak{D_p}$ automata: Introduction

-\begin{enumerate} \item In order to represent time elapsing, we consider a special class of dioids which we call \emph{progressive}.
-Intuitively in this class, there is a total canonical order, there is at least one element greater than $\bf1$, the product of sufficiently many elements greater than ${\bf1}$ is arbitrarily large, and the cancellative law is satisfied.
-The classical max-plus dioids such as the tropical semiring $\underR$, $\underQ=(\Q\cup\{-\infty\},\max,+,-\infty,0)$, and $\underN=(\N\cup\{-\infty\},\max,+,-\infty,0)$ are all progressive. \item For a labeled max-plus automaton $\Acal^{\D}$ over a progressive dioid $\D$, we give a formal definition of diagnosability (Definition~\ref{def_diag_LMPautomata}).
-In order to conveniently represent the definition, we choose runs but not traces (i.e., generated event sequences) as in almost all results in the literature (see Section~\ref{subsec:LiterRev}). \item By developing a new notion of \emph{concurrent composition} (Definition~\ref{def_CC_diag_LMPautomata}) for automaton $\Acal^{\D}$, we give a sufficient and necessary condition for negation of diagnosability of $\Acal^{\D}$ (Theorem~\ref{thm1_diag_LMPautomata}). \item Particularly, we prove that the problem of verifying diagnosability of automaton $\Acal^{\underQ}$ over dioid $\underQ$ is $\coNP$-complete (Theorem~\ref{thm3_diag_LMPautomata}), where $\coNP$-hardness even holds for deterministic, deadlock-free, and divergence-free automaton $\Acal^{\underN}$.
+\begin{enumerate} \item We consider a special class of dioids which we call \emph{progressive}.
+Intuitively, in this class, the canonical order is total, there is at least one \emph{eventually dominant} element, there is no zero divisor, and the cancellative law is satisfied.
+The functionality of an eventually dominant element $t$ is to make every nonzero element $a$ arbitrarily large by multiplying $a$ by $t$ for sufficiently many times.
+The role of an eventually dominant element makes a progressive dioid exhibit the feature of time elapsing.
+In addition, progressive dioids have other physical meanings such as position deviations.
+The classical max-plus dioids such as the tropical semiring $\underR$, $\underQ=(\Q\cup\{-\infty\},\max,+,-\infty,0)$, and $\underN=(\N\cup\{-\infty\},\max,+,-\infty,0)$, are all progressive, but their extensions to vectors may not, which depend on the $\oplus$ operator (which is specialized into the $\max$ operator in max-plus dioids).
+The differences caused by different specifications of the $\oplus$ operator are quite subtle.
+See Section~\ref{sec:dioids} for details. \item In order to represent time elapsing, we avoid the standard algebraic semantics of weighted automata over semirings, i.e., we consider all generated runs but not only the maximal (corresponding to the $\oplus$ operator in a semiring) runs among the runs with the same event sequence.
+However, operator $\oplus$ will not be missing in our paper.
+The canonical order induced by $\oplus$ will be used throughout the paper by defining time elapsing in a generalized sense.
+The minor overlap between our semantics and the standard algebraic semantics of weighted automata lies in labeled unambiguous max-plus automata.
+On the other hand, we emphasize that the transitions of our automata allow negative weights (see Fig.~\ref{fig6_diag_LMPautomata}), hence it does not fall within the scope of timed automata. \item For a labeled weighted automaton $\Acal^{\frakDp}$ over a progressive dioid $\frakDp$, we give a formal definition of diagnosability (Definition~\ref{def_diag_LMPautomata}).
+In order to conveniently represent the definition, we choose runs but not traces (i.e., generated event sequences) as in almost all results in the literature (see Section~\ref{sec:LiterRev}). \item By developing a new notion of \emph{concurrent composition} (Definition~\ref{def_CC_diag_LMPautomata}, originally proposed and computed in \cite{Zhang2022DetWAMonoid}, \cite{Zhang2023DESbook}) for automaton $\Acal^{\frakDp}$, we give a necessary and sufficient condition for (the negation of) diagnosability of $\Acal^{\frakDp}$ (Theorem~\ref{thm1_diag_LMPautomata}). \item Particularly, we prove that the problem of computing concurrent composition for an automaton $\Acal^{\underQ}$ over dioid $\underQ$ is $\NP$-complete (Theorem~\ref{thm4_diag_LMPautomata} and Corollary~\ref{cor2_diag_LMPautomata}).
+The problem of verifying diagnosability of $\Acal^{\underQ}$ is then proven to be $\coNP$-complete (Theorem~\ref{thm3_diag_LMPautomata}), where the $\NP$-hardness and $\coNP$-hardness results even hold for deterministic, deadlock-free, and divergence-free automaton $\Acal^{\underN}$. $\coNP$-membership has been extended to automaton $\Acal^{\underline{\Q^k}}$ over vector progressive dioid $\underline{\Q^k}$~\eqref{eqn24_diag_LMPautomata} (see Section~\ref{sec:diagextension}).